 Which model is better for coding on Mac?

-DeepSeek-V3 scores 92% on HumanEval (matching Claude 3.5), while Qwen 3.5-122B scores 82.5%.
-For coding, DeepSeek-V3 wins if you have the RAM.
-On a MacBook Pro with 24-36GB, Qwen 3.5-35B-A3B (72.1% HumanEval) is the best available coding model.
+DeepSeek-V3 reports 82.6 on HumanEval-Mul; Qwen 3.5-122B reports 72.0 on the harder SWE-bench Verified agentic test (model cards).
+If you have the RAM, DeepSeek-V3 is a top-tier code generator.
+On a MacBook Pro with 24-36GB, Qwen 3.5-35B-A3B (69.2 SWE-bench Verified) is the best available coding model.

 How fast is Qwen 3.5 compared to DeepSeek-V3 on Apple Silicon?